aws-samples/aws-media-services-vod-automation/2B-MediaConvert-WorkloadMonitoring/README.md

 ## Prerequisite

-1. You'll need the progress monitoring stack that will be the producer of the data in our pipeline.
+1. You'll need to deploy the the progress monitoring stack in [2A-MediaConvert-JobProgressMetrics](../2A-MediaConvert-JobProgressMetrics/README.md) that will be the producer of the data in our pipeline.
 You will not need the progress REST API, so you can skip that step if you want.

 2. MediaConvert workload: This workflow monitors the existing MediaConvert workloads in your account.
 If you do not have any MediaConvert jobs running, there will be no data in the dashboard.